DYArchive/distributed-youtube-tracker/README.md

 * send files

 # todo
+* add statistics/leaderboard queries
 * add user video/channel wishlist (should ping for wishlisted videos newly-added to tracker)
-* add statistics/leaderboard queries
+* add a system for requesting video/channel ids from users who have them